To keep earning our self-awarded title of the only app every contractor needs, we’re constantly adding features and functionality to our app.

 As you use these templates, you may find some missing or redundant steps and want to make some changes.
 Here’s how you can do that:

-- Open the community to-do list in a Project.
+- Open the Community Checklist in a Project.

 - Add the Task you want to include.